 document_height = obj.y - SCROLL_STEP

-new_scroll self.scroll = clamp_scroll(new_scroll, document_height)
+new_scroll self.scroll = self.clamp_scroll(new_scroll)

 self.scroll_changed_in_tab = True

-Here I’m shifting the scroll position to ensure that the object is
+Here, I’m shifting the scroll position to ensure that the object is

-pixels from the top of the screen, though a real
+pixels from the top of the screen, though a

-browser will likely use different logic for scrolling up versus
+real browser will likely use different logic for scrolling up versus

 down.

-But ideally, the focus indicator should be customizable, so that the web
+But ideally, the focus indicator should be customizable, so that the

-done with what’s called the “:focus
+that’s done with the :focus

 Basically, this means you can write a selector like this: